OpenHD/QOpenHD/readme.md

 Widgets can all be completely enabled/disabled individually in settings, and some of them have settings of their own that can be accessed by tapping once on the widget to open the detail panel.

-## Telemetry

-The Open.HD telemetry is handled via UDP when the app is running on a phone or a computer, and via the same shared memory system used by the original OSD when running on GroundPi.

-For vehicle telemetry, only Mavlink is fully integrated at the moment, but [other protocols are being added](https://github.com/infincia/QOpenHD/issues/17).

 ## Settings

 ![Ground Pi Radio Settings](https://raw.githubusercontent.com/infincia/QOpenHD/master/wiki/settings-radio.png)